 A great guitar teacher will have a number of different songs on hand that are perfect for beginners.
 They will work to match the music to the student in order to keep them interested in what they’re playing.

 If your child is ready to learn guitar, Lessons in Your Home is here to help.
-Our guitar teachers in Atlanta and elsewhere come to your home and will help your child learn many of these songs and more.
+Our teachers will come right to your home for every lesson, plus we virtual music lessons, too.
+However, our online music lessons are being taught by local music teachers with live lessons tailored to your child!
 Contact us today to discuss lessons.